 It’s what veggie gardeners dream of – and quite easily achieve: fresh, home-grown asparagus spears that would cost you a bomb in the shops, free to eat and enjoy every single spring!
 But as so many of you have asked, how does one grow Asparagus from seed in Australia?
 For that matter, why even grow from seed if you can get asparagus crowns instead?

-We give you the good news about seed-grown asparagus in Australia – the hows and the whens and the whys you need to know before you get started with this rewarding and long-lived food plant.
+We give you the good news about how to grow Asparagus from seed in Australia – the hows, the whens and the whys you need to know before you get started with this rewarding and long-lived food plant.

 Why Grow Asparagus from Seed?